How to Become a Professional Recovery Coach

 How much money does a professional recovery coach make a year?

-Typically, a recovery coach will make about $28-36K every year, depending on your position and where you live.
+Typically, a recovery coach will make about $27-93K every year, depending on their position and where they live.

 For example, coaches in areas with a higher cost of living typically make more to ensure that they get the money they need to live.